Comment on page

 Penetration testing: Muellners maintains relationships with industry penetration testing service providers for annual penetration tests.
 The intent of the penetration tests is to identify and resolve foreseeable attack vectors and potential abuse scenarios.

 Bug bounty: A bug bounty program invites and incentivizes independent security researchers to ethically discover and disclose security flaws.
-Muellners will be implementing a bug bounty program in an effort to widen the available opportunities to engage with the security community and improve the product defenses against sophisticated attacks.
+Muellners will be implementing a bug bounty program in an effort to widen the available opportunities to engage with the security community and improve product defences against sophisticated attacks.

 iii) Limitations of Privilege & Authorization Requirements